QwikDev/qwik/.changeset/loud-deers-run.md

 'create-qwik': patch
 ---

-migration from tsm to ts node
+INFRA: migration from tsm to tsx